-On June 3, 2021 and June 22, 2021, purported stockholders of the Company filed putative class action lawsuits in the U.S. District Court for the District of Massachusetts against the Frequency and the Frequency's Chief Executive Officer, President, and Director, David Lucchino.
+On June 3, 2021 and June 22, 2021, purported stockholders of Frequency filed putative class action lawsuits in the U.S. District Court for the District of Massachusetts against Frequency's Chief Executive Officer, President, and Director, David Lucchino.
 On March 21, 2022, the two lawsuits were consolidated into a single lawsuit, Quinones et al. v.
-Frequency Therapeutics, Inc. et al. and on May 16, 2022, the Company's Chief Development Officer, Dr. Carl Le Bel, was added as a defendant.
-The plaintiffs alleged violations of Sections 10(b), 20(a) and Rule 10b5 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), due to allegedly false and misleading statements and omissions about the Company's Phase 2a clinical trial (FX-322-202) for its product candidate FX-322 in the Company's public disclosures between October 29, 2020 and March 22,2021.
-The lawsuit sought, among other things, damages in connection with the Company's allegedly artificially inflated stock price between October 29,2020 and March 22, 2021 as a result of those allegedly false and misleading statements and omissions, as well as interest, attorneys' fees and costs.
-The Company filed a motion to dismiss the Amended Complaint on July 15, 2022.
-On March 29, 2023, the Company's motion to dismiss was granted and the lawsuit was dismissed in its entirety.
-On April 27, 2023, Plaintiff filed a notice of appeal to the United States Court of Appeals for the First Circuit from the order dismissing the lawsuit.
-On August 2, 2023, Plaintiff-Appellant submitted its opening brief to the First Circuit.
-The Company filed its opposition brief on October 27, 2023, and Plaintiff-Appellant filed its reply brief on December 14, 2023.
+Frequency Therapeutics, Inc. et al. and on May 16, 2022, Frequency's Chief Development Officer, Dr. Carl Le Bel, was added as a defendant.
+The plaintiffs alleged violations of Sections 10(b), 20(a) and Rule 10b5 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), due to allegedly false and misleading statements and omissions about Frequency's Phase 2a clinical trial (FX-322-202) for its product candidate FX-322 in Frequency's public disclosures between October 29, 2020 and March 22, 2021.
+The lawsuit sought, among other things, damages in connection with Frequency's allegedly artificially inflated stock price between October 29, 2020 and March 22, 2021 as a result of those allegedly false and misleading statements and omissions, as well as interest, attorneys' fees and costs.
+On March 29, 2023, Frequency's motion to dismiss was granted and the lawsuit was dismissed in its entirety.
+On April 27, 2023, plaintiff filed a notice of appeal to the United States Court of Appeals for the First Circuit from the order dismissing the lawsuit.
+On August 2, 2023, plaintiff-appellant submitted its opening brief to the First Circuit.
+Frequency filed its opposition brief on October 27, 2023, and plaintiff-appellant filed its reply brief on December 14, 2023.
 The First Circuit heard oral argument on January 8, 2024.
 On July 2, 2024, the First Circuit issued an opinion and judgment affirming dismissal of the lawsuit in its entirety.
-Plaintiff-Appellant has the right to apply for further review by the First Circuit or the United States Supreme Court.
-At t
+On July 18, 2024, plaintiff filed a motion in the U.S. District Court for the District of Massachusetts requesting that the court vacate its prior order and judgment dismissing the plaintiff's lawsuit.
+The Company filed an opposition to that motion on August 8, 2024, and on November 1, 2024 the U.S. District Court for the District of Massachusetts denied the plaintiff's request that the court vacate its prior order and judgment dismissing the plaintiff's lawsuit.
+At this stage of the case, the Company is not able to estimate a range of possible loss.
+Because an estimate of the possible loss or range of loss cannot be made at this time, no accruals have been recorded as of September 30, 2024.